NevTheDev0/JamBuster/README.md

 - **2025-06-20**: Fine tuned models further before uploading, successfully uploaded scripts folder and models folder, will update notebooks and will include research report
 - **2025-06-21**: Changed sim_RT_predictions.py to use XGBoost instead of Random Forest
 - **2025-06-22**: Removed a folder containing sensitive information
+- **2025-07-20**: Visualized dataset, suprisingly skewed towards class 0s, class 1s are very rare and never meet the threshold, updating the code and will retrain model on dirty dataset with high congestion